loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 Oh, la, la Estelle ! what have you done?!

+Ok, the error message is clear, sorry.
+Doctrine does not manage our DriverResource class, cause it's not a Doctrine Entity.

-A resource which is not a Doctrine Entity needs a custom grid data provider.
+Thus, it needs a custom grid data provider.
 -->

 ---